French Toast Waffles

 • Slice bread into thick slices about an inch thick.

-• Whisk milk, eggs, cinnamon, and sugar together.
+• Whisk milk, eggs, cinnamon, and sugar together in a medium bowl or shallow dish.

-• Dunk each slice of bread into mixture and turn the bread to coat.
+• Dunk each piece of bread into mixture and turn the bread to coat.
+Allow the egg mixture soak into the bread slightly.

 How long do waffles need to cook?